Astach/rtgb-controller/README.md

 ### Command firing rules

-- When a message is converted to commands, the firing date set in the CommandStatus `Planned` is:
-- `now` if the command is `StartFermentation`
-- the date of the previous command + the duration of the step referenced by the previous command. (including rates if any)

-- Once a `StartFermentation`` command has been `Acknowledged`, on the next event received from the hydrometer, check if the target_temperature is reached, if yes we can consider that the step has started for its given duration, so:
+- Once a `StartFermentation` command has been `Acknowledged`, on the next event received from the hydrometer, check if the `target_temperature` is reached, if yes we can consider that the step has started for its given duration, so:
-Update the firing date of every following `Planned` command by :
-- calculating the delta between the `Planned` date of the `StartFermentation` command and the date when the target_temperature has been reached
-- adding the delta to all the `Planned` command.

-e.g. if my chamber temp is 12 and StartFermentation step target_temperature is 20, it may take a few hours to reach this value, let's say 5h. it means that I have to add 5 hours to all the Planned date of the following commands.

 ## FAQ